Nicotinic acid; Vitamin B3

 NIACIN AND HEART DISEASE

-For many years, doses of 1 to 3 grams of nicotinic acid (another name for niacin) per day have been used as a treatment for high blood cholesterol.
+For many years, doses of 1 to 3 grams of nicotinic acid (another name for niacin) per day have been used as a treatment for high blood triglyceride levels.

 Niacin can help in increasing the level of good cholesterol (HDL cholesterol) in the blood.
-It can also bring down the amount of unhealthy fat in the blood.
+It can also bring down the amount of triglyceride in the blood.
 Always talk to your health care provider before starting any supplements.

 A deficiency of niacin causes pellagra.
 The symptoms include: